Multiagent Learning for Competitive Opinion Optimization: Randomized Algorithm for the Leader's Strategy

-will be explained in Section \ref{sec:adversary}. \footnote{We use the notation $\mathbf{E}[\mathbf{x}]$ to denote an expected vector throughout this paper.} As in online linear optimization, we need to define the loss function for the min player's strategy first.
-Let

-be the $k$-subset that the adversarial player selects at time step $\tau$.
-Fixing the adversarial player's strategy $\mathbf{y}^{(\tau)}$ and thereby determining $N^{(\tau)}$, we can write the loss function as an affine function of the min player's strategy $\mathbf{x}$ for $\tau$ from 1 to $t-1$:

-We are now ready to specify the follow-the-perturbed-leader algorithm for ``large strategy sets" to get a randomized pure strategy $\mathbf{x}^{(t)}$ at each time step $t$.
-The min player's strategy at time step $t$ is
+\paragraph{Algorithm Design.} We are now ready to specify simulating the play of the additive version of the follow-the-perturbed-leader algorithm plus the rounding for getting a randomized combinatorial strategy $\mathbf{x}^{(t)}$ at each time step $t$: the min player's fractional strategy at time step $t$ is